rwth-i6/returnn/docs/getting_started/basic_usage/basic_usage.rst

     e.g. you can choose between different LSTM implementations, or GRU, or standard RNN, etc.
     See :class:`TFNetworkRecLayer.RecLayer` or :class:`NetworkRecurrentLayer.RecurrentUnitLayer`.
     See also :ref:`tf_lstm_benchmark`.
+..
+    batching
+        The sorting variant when the mini-batches are created.
+E.g. ``random``.

+batch_size
+    The total number of frames.
+A mini-batch has at least a time-dimension and a batch-dimension (or sequence-dimension), and depending on dense or sparse, also a feature-dimension.
+    ``batch_size`` is the upper limit for ``time * sequences`` during creation of the mini-batches.

+max_seqs
+    The maximum number of sequences in one mini-batch.

+..
+    chunking
+        You can chunk sequences of your data into parts, which will greatly reduce the amount of needed zero-padding.
+        This option is a string of two numbers, separated by a comma, i.e. ``chunk_size:chunk_step``, where ``chunk_size`` is the size of a chunk, and ``chunk_step`` is the step after which we create the next chunk.
+        I.e. the chunks will overlap by ``chunk_size - chunk_step`` frames.
+        Set this to ``0`` to disable it, or for example ``100:75`` to enable it.

 learning_rate
     The learning rate during training, e.g. ``0.01``.